chaseruskin/orbit/docs/src/user/creating_protocols.md

 A protocol is a user-defined series of steps requried to obtain a project from the internet.
 This section provides steps for ways to create and configure a protocol.

-> __Note__: The default method for obtaining a project from the internet is using Rust's `curl` library under the assumption that the project's URL is a .zip file.
+> __Note__: The default method for obtaining a project from the internet is using Rust's `curl` library under the assumption that the project's source URL is a .zip file.
 If you prefer a different method to access projects from the internet, then you must create a protocol.

 ### Assumptions